Skip to content

 “They haven’t replied so the price must be too high.”
 You send a follow-up email offering a discount before they have even objected.
 You bid against yourself.
 You erode your margin because you are hallucinating an objection that might not exist.
 They might just be on holiday.

 The Fix: Stick to the facts.
 The fact is they haven’t replied.
 That is all you know.
-Do not change the deal until they ask you to.
+Do not change the opportunity until they ask you to.
 Hold your nerve.
 Price is rarely the reason for silence.
 Timing is.

 How Nynch Helps You With This